-A private Mekong Delta tour will save you a great deal of planning time, and a local tour guide will also accompanying you on your travel to show you around the area, with thorough insights and helpful services.
-See here for our inclusions and price for the Private Mekong Delta Tour.
+A private Mekong Delta tour will save you a great deal of planning time, and a local tour guide will also accompany you on your travel to show you around the area, with thorough insights and helpful services.

 |Province||Main attractions||Description||Address||Opening hours|

 |Can Tho||Cai Rang Floating Market||A floating market that offers fresh fruits and local goods||46 Hai Ba Trung Street, Tan An, Ninh Kieu, Can Tho||4 AM – 9 AM|

 |Binh Thuy Ancient House||An old house with French colonial architecture and tales of a timeless love story||144 Bui Huu Nghia Street, Binh Thuy, Can Tho||8 AM – 12 PM, 2 PM – 6 PM|

 |Long An||Tan Lap Floating Village||An ecotourism site consisting of a vast melaleuca forest, peaceful canals, and various structures for other activities.||QL62 Highway, Tan Lap, Moc Hoa, Long An||7:30 AM – 5:30 PM|